Blue note

-In jazz and blues, a blue note is a note that—for expressive purposes—is sung or played at a slightly different pitch from standard.
+In jazz and blues, a blue note (or worried note) is a note that—for expressive purposes—is sung or played at a slightly different pitch from standard.
 Typically the alteration is between a quartertone and a semitone, but this varies depending on the musical context.

 Origins and meaning

 The blue notes are usually said to be the lowered third, lowered fifth, and lowered seventh scale degrees.
 The lowered fifth is also known as the raised fourth.
 Though the blues scale has "an inherent minor tonality, it is commonly 'forced' over major-key chord changes, resulting in a distinctively dissonant conflict of tonalities".
 A similar conflict occurs between the notes of the minor scale and the minor blues scale, as heard in songs such as "Why Don't You Do Right?", "Happy" and "Sweet About Me".

 In the case of the lowered third over the root (or the lowered seventh over the dominant), the resulting chord is a neutral mixed third chord.